yagizsworkspace99/tub_thesis_LPA/README.md

 2. **Sorting and Grouping:**
    - Compares the number of unique source and destination vertices.
-   - Determines the `sortFlag` based on the comparison result.
+   - Determines the `sortBySource` based on the comparison result.
    - Creates vectors (`sourceAdds`, `destinationAdds`, `timeAdds`) to store edge data.

 3. **Grouping with `sortBatch`:**